Juan-Jones/blogsphere/content/blog/affiliate-marketing-guide.md

 ## What is Affiliate Marketing and How It Works

-Affiliate marketing involves a symbiotic relationship between three key entities - the merchants, the affiliates, and the consumers.
+Affiliate marketing is a form of marketing associate marketers use to [earn money from home](/blog/ways-to-make-money-online).
+It involves a symbiotic relationship between three key entities - the merchants, the affiliates, and the consumers.
 Understanding the dynamics of this relationship is crucial for anyone venturing into the realm of affiliate marketing.
-This section delves into the intricacies of tracking, attribution models, and the role played by affiliate marketing platforms and networks in facilitating these connections.

 Meaning of Affiliate Marketing
  :Affiliate marketing is a performance-based advertising model that rewards publishers for leads, sales, or referrals.
 It’s a process where publishers (you) earn a commission when a referral or customers take action, i.e., purchase goods or services, sign up for free trials, etc. Typically, associates or affiliates promote a vendor’s product(s) or service(s) through websites, blogs, and social media pages.
 Associates post text links, banners with a referral code so they can get credit.